 You have a good chance of seeing orcas from land at Lime Kiln State Park on Friday Harbor, San Juan Island.
 But your chances of seeing whales, seals, bald eagles, porpoises, and other area wildlife are much higher if you take a whale watching tour with an expert guide who knows where to look and the best seasons for sightings.

-The Olympic National Park is one of the most popular attractions in Washington state and for good reason.
+The Olympic National Park is one of the most popular places to visit in Washington state, and for good reason.
 The park has nearly a million acres to explore.

-You can hike to see beautiful mountain views atop Hurricane Ridge, set up camp in the Hoh Rainforest, search tide pools at Rialto or Shi Shi beach, watch the cascading Marymere Falls and so much more.
-The park isn’t far from Port Townsend and Port Angeles, two vibrant cities that are worth a visit.
-Altogether, this makes the Olympic National Park one of the best places to visit in Washington State.
+You can hike to see beautiful mountain views atop Hurricane Ridge, set up camp in the Hoh Rainforest, search tide pools at Rialto or Shi Shi beach, watch the cascading Marymere Falls, and so much more.
+The park isn’t far from Port Townsend and Port Angeles, two vibrant Washington cities that are worth a visit.

 🛏️ Extending your stay?
-If you want to spend most of your time in Washington exploring the Olympic National Park, I highly recommend booking a hotel in the nearby city Port Angeles.
+If you want to spend most of your time in Washington exploring the Olympic National Park, I highly recommend booking a hotel in Port Angeles.

 You could easily spend your entire visit to Washington staying in Seattle.
 It’s the largest city in the state and is centrally located, which makes it the prime jumping-off spot for day trips.
-You won’t run out of things to do in Seattle.
+I recommend that first-time visitors stay in Belltown or by the downtown waterfront.

 Camping at the North Cascades National Park is the best way to explore this wild and fascinating terrain.
-Located three hours north of Seattle, the North Cascades is one of the least visited national parks in the country.
+Located three hours north of Seattle, the North Cascades is one of the least visited US national parks.
 This makes it easy to avoid crowds in this remote wilderness.

 Go boat-in camping to traverse the breathtaking turquoise waters of Lake Diablo or backpack up high passes, down valleys, and along lakes and rivers further in the park in search of glaciers.
 Drive-up camping is another option that makes experiencing this beautiful park all the more accessible.